 A strong advocate of music education, MU1 Harriman spent two years as director of instrumental music at Maywood Academy High School in Maywood, California, a performing arts magnet for the Los Angeles Unified School District.

 In 2011, MU1 Harriman auditioned and was selected for assignment to the U.S. Naval Academy Band.
 Following recruit training at RTC, Great Lakes, he reported for duty as a trumpeter.
-He currently performs with the wind ensemble, brass ensemble, marching band, and ceremonial units, as well as serving as lead trumpet with the Next Wave jazz ensemble.
+He currently performs with the brass ensemble, marching band, and ceremonial units.

 MU1 Harriman has been awarded the National Defense Service Medal and the Global War on Terrorism Service Medal.